Computation-aware Energy-harvesting Federated Learning with Pipelined Cyclic Scheduling: System Model

+where $a_s^{(i)} \in \{0, 1\}$ denotes the per-slot energy cost of client $i$'s action at slot $s$: $a_s^{(i)} = 0$ when idle, and $a_s^{(i)} = 1$ when transmitting or executing a single slot of local training.
+A full local training session therefore consumes $B$ battery units across $B$ consecutive slots, and a transmission event consumes one battery unit in a single slot.

-When the users have an empty battery, they cannot perform energy-consuming actions, such as local model training or transmitting.
-A client can only undertake an action if it has sufficient energy to complete it; if an action consumes more energy than currently available, it is declined.
+A client may undertake an action only if it has sufficient energy to complete it; if an action requires more energy than currently available, the action is declined.
+For example, local training can only be initiated when $E_s^{(i)} \geq B$.